Loading lesson…

 The big idea: connectors give ChatGPT real reach into your work.
 The work of using them well is permission hygiene plus citation verification, every time.

-What is the core idea behind "ChatGPT For Research: Connectors And Document Q&A"?
+What is the main idea of "ChatGPT For Research: Connectors And Document Q&A"?

-Which best describes the scope of "ChatGPT For Research: Connectors And Document Q&A"?
+Which action would help you apply "ChatGPT For Research: Connectors And Document Q&A" responsibly?